MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/cloudconnectors.md

 - You need an Attended RPA license.
 - Specific endpoints must be included in the allowlist for desktop flows containing cloud connector actions to work properly.
 More information: [Desktop flow services required for runtime](../../ip-address-configuration.md#desktop-flows-services-required-for-runtime)
-- For **Office 365 Outlook** actions, if you're using an EWS application access policy, ensure that the allowed user-agents for successful desktop flow execution: PowerAutomateLocal/*, PowerAutomateCloud/.* More information: [Common errors](/connectors/office365/#common-errors)
+- For **Office 365 Outlook** actions, if you're using an Exchange Online application access policy, ensure that the allowed user-agents for successful desktop flow execution: PowerAutomateLocal/*, PowerAutomateCloud/.* More information: [Common errors](/connectors/office365/#common-errors)
 - Dynamic output schema isn't fully supported for cloud connector actions in desktop flows.
-Refrain from using variables in the respective dropdown fields (Site address/ List name/ Select file etc.) while configuring a cloud connector action.
+Don't use variables in the respective dropdown fields, such as site address, list name, select file, and so on while configuring a cloud connector action.
 - To enable attended or unattended runs (cloud-initiated runs), make sure that your desktop flow uses the Power Automate v2 schema and all connection references are marked as embedded.
 - Connection reference embedding is only available for co-owners.
-Users (run-only) can execute flows shared with them only via Power Automate for desktop's console by using their own connections.
+Users (run-only) can execute flows shared with them only via Power Automate for desktop's console using their own connections.
-- Desktop flows with embedded connection references don't currently support ALM capabilities.
+- Desktop flows with embedded connection references don't currently support application lifecycle management (ALM) capabilities.

 ## Embedding connection references on a desktop flow (preview)

 [!INCLUDE [cc-beta-prerelease-disclaimer](../../includes/cc-beta-prerelease-disclaimer.md)]

-Through connection reference embedding you can provide access to other co-owners to your connection references and their underlying resources, only in the scope of the respective shared desktop flow.
+With connection reference embedding, you can provide other co-owners access to your connection references and their underlying resources.
+You do this only in the scope of the respective shared desktop flow.

 [!INCLUDE [cc-preview-features-definition](../../includes/cc-preview-features-definition.md)]

-To embed a connection reference to a flow, you have access to as a co-owner:
+To embed a connection reference to a flow you have access to as a co-owner:

 - Select the respective desktop flow in the portal to go to its details.
 - In the **Connection references** section, select **Manage.**